Kumari (goddess)

-In Nepal, a Kumari is a prepubescent girl selected from the Shakya clan of the Nepalese Newari Buddhist community.
-The Kumari is revered and worshiped by some of the country's Hindus too.
-While there are several Kumaris throughout Nepal, with some cities having several, the best known is the Royal Kumari of Kathmandu, and she lives in the Kumari Ghar, a palace in the center of the city.
+This veneration of the young girl, often selected from the Newar Buddhist Shakya community in the Kathmandu Valley, reflects the broader Hindu reverence for women as embodiments of the goddess.
+While there are several Kumaris throughout Nepal, with some cities having several, the best known is the Royal Kumari of Kathmandu.
+She lives in the Kumari Ghar, a palace in the center of the city.
 The selection process for her is especially rigorous.
-As of 2017, the Royal Kumari of Kathmandu is Trishna Shakya, aged three, installed in September 2017.
+As of 2025, the Royal Kumari of Kathmandu is Aryatara Shakya, aged two, selected in September 2025.
 Unika Bajracharya, selected in April 2014 as the Kumari of Patan, is the second most important living goddess.